Disconnect (Prison Break)

 "Disconnect" is the thirty-fourth episode of the American television series Prison Break and is the twelfth episode of its second season.
 Aired on November 20, 2006, it was also one of the episodes that were aired during the 2006 sweeps in the United States.
 The episode is written by Nick Santora & Karyn Usher, and directed by Karen Gaviola.

 Both Marshall Allman (who plays L. J. Burrows) and Robert Knepper (who plays Theodore "T-Bag" Bagwell) did not appear in this episode but a flashback of T-Bag from the previous episode was used.
-The events in this episode directly follows that of the previous episode, which takes place on June 4.
+The events in this episode directly follow that of the previous episode, which takes place on June 4.

 Summary

 C-Note (Rockmond Dunbar), his wife and daughter are relaxing in an RV, at a Harvey, North Dakota lakeside.
 When his daughter, Deedee (Helena Klevorn), is in need of her dexamethasone medicine, C-Note and his wife, Kacee (Cynthia Kaye McWilliams), risk public exposure in order to retrieve the medicine.
 However, Kacee is recognized by the pharmacist, and is later arrested by the Harvey police but not before she makes eye contact with C-Note and drops the medicine in a nearby trash receptacle.

 In New Mexico, Sara Tancredi (Sarah Wayne Callies) remains submerged in the motel bathtub as Agent Paul Kellerman (Paul Adelstein) unwraps a body bag and a hack saw.
 After a visit from the motel attendant about the noise coming from his bathroom and television, Kellerman returns to the bathroom to an empty bathtub.
 Sara catches Kellerman by surprise and burns his chest with an iron.
 She jumps out the window and smashes into a car windshield below.
 Wounded, Sara hides in a public restroom and stitches her own wounds while wincing in pain.

 After Kellerman lies about Sara's death, Agent Kim (Reggie Lee) has his subordinate erase Kellerman from all of the government records.
 When Kellerman calls Caroline Reynolds' office, he is told that the administration does not know his name.
 He tries to call Kim, pleading "Bill, don't do this", as Kim tells his subordinate "Make him a ghost".

 Brad Bellick (Wade Williams) is investigated about Roy Geary's death by Detective Katherine Slattery (Romy Rosemont) inside a Tribune, Kansas police station.
 After Bellick evades her questions, Slattery replies that she doesn't care about what they were doing, she just wants to know the truth about what happened.
 Bellick finally tells her that they were tracking down Theodore Bagwell but does not mention Charles Westmoreland's money.
 Eventually, she is given the credit card receipt with Bellick's name on it found at the crime scene, as well as a copy of Bellick's death threat left on Geary's voice mail.
 Circumstantial evidence overwhelming, Slattery places Bellick under arrest for the first degree murder of Geary, despite his assertion of innocence and that he was somehow framed by T-Bag for the crime.